ramyadhadidi/paper_summeries/GPU/GPU-Course-Final-Reading.md

   - Problem: the benefits of DWF can be affected by the scheduling policy used to issue ready warps and memory systems that limit bandwidth to first level memory structures.
-      - issuing ready warps with smaller size will fall behind from other: *starvation eddy*
+      - issuing ready warps with smaller size will fall behind from others: *starvation eddy*
       - threads in a warp usually access nearby memory addresses so more coalescing.
 But, DWF tries to optimize control flow by merging different warps, therefore increasing memory references.
   - In general, we observed three problems when running CUDA applications on DWF enabled execution model: